Horst Schulze

 Want to book Emil Michael as a speaker for your event?
 Please provide the info below and we’ll get in touch within 24h:

-Michael’s tenure as Chief Business Officer at Uber from 2013 to 2017 was marked by remarkable growth.
-Under his leadership, Uber expanded from 50 cities to over 1,000 across 70 countries, and its valuation soared from $350 million to $70 billion.
-He was instrumental in raising nearly $15 billion in capital, making Uber one of the most highly funded private startups in history.
-His strategic initiatives included the merger of Uber’s China operations with Didi Chuxing and the launch of UberMilitary, benefiting over 50,000 military members.
+Before joining government, Michael spent more than two decades helping build and scale category-defining technology companies.
+He is best known for his tenure as Chief Business Officer at Uber from 2013 to 2017, where he helped grow the company from 50 cities to over 1,000 across 70 countries, lifted its valuation from $350 million to $70 billion, and raised nearly $15 billion in capital.
+He led strategic moves including the merger of Uber’s China operations with Didi Chuxing and the launch of UberMilitary, which connected more than 50,000 service members with earning opportunities.

 | Basic Data Protection Information | |